A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Related Work

 \subsection{Learning-Based Approaches to VIO}

-Recent neural network-based visual-inertial fusion schemes \cite{gurturk2021ytu,chen2019selective,clark2017vinet,almalioglu2019selfvio,wei2021unsupervised} all adopt a similar ``feature fusion'' scheme, where a neural network maps the raw (visual and inertial) measurements to a 6-DOF egomotion prediction in an end-to-end manner.
-Internally, the network extracts and combines (e.g., through concatenation of the two feature vectors) sensor-specific features.
-The resulting multimodal features pass into a final network component that predicts the egomotion.
+Recent neural network-based visual-inertial fusion schemes \cite{gurturk2021ytu,chen2019selective,clark2017vinet,almalioglu2019selfvio,wei2021unsupervised} all adopt a similar ``feature fusion'' procedure, where the neural network learns to map the raw (visual and inertial) measurements to a 6-DOF egomotion prediction in an end-to-end manner.
+Internally, the network extracts and combines sensor-specific features (e.g., through concatenation of the two feature vectors).
+The resulting multimodal features are then fed into a final network block that predicts the egomotion.
 This scheme exists in both supervised \cite{gurturk2021ytu,chen2019selective,clark2017vinet} and self-supervised \cite{almalioglu2019selfvio,wei2021unsupervised} settings.
-In the self-supervised setting \cite{zhou:2017}, a pixel-based reconstruction loss is minimized to jointly train a depth and egomotion network.
-The training process leverages the depth and egomotion predictions to project pixels from a nearby source image into a target frame, also known as view synthesis.
+In the self-supervised setting \cite{zhou:2017}, a pixel-based reconstruction loss is minimized to jointly train a depth and an egomotion network.
+The training process leverages the depth and egomotion predictions to project pixels from a nearby source image into a target frame, in a process known as view synthesis.
 The pixel-based reconstruction loss is the per-pixel photometric difference between the projected image and an image taken in the target frame.
 Since view synthesis generates a more realistic projected image as the depth and egomotion estimates improve, the networks can be trained by minimizing the pixel-based loss.